craigfrancis/php-is-literal-rfc/readme.md

 $sql = literal_combine($sql, ' ORDER BY name ', $sortOrder);
 ```

-### Performance

-TBC

-See the section above.

-### Values from INI/JSON/YAML
+### Non Literal Values

-As noted by [Dennis Birkholz](https://news-web.php.net/php.internals/87667), Systems/Frameworks that define certain variables (e.g. table name prefixes) without the use of a literal (e.g. ini/json/yaml files), might need to make some changes to use this feature (depending on where they use the is_literal check).
+As noted by [Dennis Birkholz](https://news-web.php.net/php.internals/87667), Systems/Frameworks define certain variables (e.g. table name prefixes) without the use of a literal (e.g. ini/json/yaml files).

+And Larry Garfield notes that in Drupal's ORM "the table name itself is user-defined" (not in the PHP script).

+It might be possible to move to using literals (which would help them verify the final string is still a literal), alternatively a Query Builder could be used, one that validates the majority of it's input are literals, and the exceptions can be accepted via appropriate validation (i.e. does this match a known table name).

 ### Existing String Functions